Partner Mohamed Abdel Wahab remains in demand as expert witness and arbitrator as well as counsel

 The year before, as co-counsel with Clifford Chance, the firm helped Bawabet Al Kuwait Holding Company – part of the business empire of Kuwait’s wealthy Al-Kharafi family – settle a US$400 million ICSID claim against Egypt.
 The case concerned gas pricing and tax measures that affected a petrochemicals investment.

 The firm has had successes for Egyptian General Petroleum Company (EGPC).
-In one London-seated case, the client only got the firm involved 18 months into the proceedings, having failed to retain external counsel before that point.
+In one London-seated case, the client got the firm involved only 18 months into the proceedings, having failed to retain external counsel before that point.
 Zulficar nevertheless turned things around and won an award with costs in EGPC’s favour.

 In the Egyptian courts, the firm helped the production company of Egyptian satirist Bassem Youssef overturn a US$14 million award in favour of Cairo TV network CBC.